- EXPLORE OUR PARKS

 The Golden Gate Park Oak Woodlands Trail Improvement Project created one primary, continuous nature trail with wayfinding and interpretive signs.
 The project also included a designated multi-use trail that allows for off road bicycle access.

 The project repaired existing trails, provided erosion control measures, restored native plants and provided new signage.
-Invasive plants that were a threat to habitat were removed and replaced with plants that have high habitat value and are aesthetically pleasing.
+Invasive plants that were a threat to habitat were removed and replaced with plants that have greater habitat value and are aesthetically pleasing.

 The trail alignment connected points of interest along the route including the overlook near Stanyan and Hayes Streets, the Horseshoe Pits, the hillside near the green waste transfer area, and Coon Hollow.
 The trail restoration improved visual quality, access, safety and enhanced the trail experience in Oak Woodlands Park while retaining the rustic quality of the trail.